mangucletus/Bash-Scripting_File-Management/3-duplicate-file-finder/README.md

 # Duplicate File Finder

-A robust Bash script to efficiently identify and manage duplicate files in a directory, with interactive and automated options for handling duplicates.
+This Bash script efficiently identifies and manages duplicate files in a directory, with interactive and automated options for handling duplicates.

 ---